 Refreshments: WEI will provide coffee and tea

 Overnight Accommodations at WEI: Included in your registration fee.
-The Eco-Retreat Center has three individual bedrooms as well as shared rooms.
+The Eco-Retreat Center has three bedrooms upstairs as well as shared rooms on the lower level.
+If you have another registrant signing up with you, please indicate so at registration we will try and accommodate everyone but you are not guaranteed a room to yourself.
 Rooms will be assigned first come, first serve upon registration.
-Contact WEI for further information (651) 583-0705 or email@example.com.
+Contact WEI for further information (651) 583-0705 or firstname.lastname@example.org.

 Instructor Name: Kaia Svien, M.S., Spiritual Guide, Program Designer Mindfulness – Changing Times, and Guest Artist, Doe Hoye